OTAKUWeBer/PyMangaDL/README.md

 - Download selected chapters and their images.
 - User-friendly command-line interface with prompts.
 - **Progress Bar**: Display a progress bar during downloads.
-- **Download Options**: Choose to download chapters as PDF or JPEG.
+- **Download Options**: Choose to download chapters as PDF or HTML or JPEG.

 ## Requirements